medyassinekhlif/open-generative-studios/README.md

 Two limitations delimit the validity scope of the system.

 The first concerns sound quality.
 The pipeline relies on SFZ libraries, retained for their compatibility with headless execution without a DAW.
 These libraries faithfully render orchestral families, tessitures, and dynamics.
-Moving to higher-quality libraries would require DAW integration of delicate engineering — audio buffer management, deployment, and the significant server-side resources that heavy plugins and real-time rendering mobilize.
+Moving to higher-quality libraries would require DAW integration of delicate engineering: audio buffer management, deployment, and the significant server-side resources that heavy plugins and real-time rendering mobilize.

 The second concerns musical coverage.
 Models were trained on MAESTRO and Lakh MIDI, two corpora centered on Western music.
-Other genres — such as Oriental, Arabic, or Andalusian music, with their modal scales and asymmetric rhythmic structures — are not represented and constitute a natural direction for future work.
+Other genres, such as Oriental, Arabic, or Andalusian music, with their modal scales and asymmetric rhythmic structures - are not represented and constitute a natural direction for future work.

 #### Perspectives